The wrong “chorus” is constantly used in YT comments, even by people who should know better.

 For search engine purposes, I usually write out the name of the choral ensemble each time or an abbreviated version (such as UMD Chorus for University of Maryland Chorus) since “Chorus” doesn’t tell a search engine anything.
 It’s too vague.
 The same for the word “Choir” as in University of Maryland Concert Choir or UMD Concert Choir.
 The word “Choir” says nothing to a search engine.

 What’s the difference you might ask between Chorus and Choir?
 At the Conservatory where I trained, we were taught that Choirs are typically connected with churches or religious organisations.
 A Chorus is usually secular as in Atlanta Symphony Orchestra Chorus or Chicago Symphony Chorus or the San Francisco Symphony Chorus, although these days I don’t think that definition is much held to as it once was since some Conservatories have a Concert Choir, including where I trained.
 I was piano accompanist for the Conservatory Concert Choir, an example of the use of the word “Choir” for a secular choral ensemble.
 Personally, I prefer the word “Chorus” over “Choir” because of the secular meaning of the word Chorus, and to me it also sounds better.
 When I was listening to BBC Radio 3 — before they dumbed-down to compete with Classic FM — their presenters were using the words Chorus and Choir interchangeably.
 If the BBC Symphony Orchestra and Chorus had just performed at the Proms, I’d hear the presenter say, “the Choir is now standing to take their bows.”
 The Choir?
 It’s not called the BBC Symphony Choir, Mr/Ms presenter.
 Sloppy.
 They’re called the BBC Symphony Chorus.
-Call them what they are.
+Call them what they are; address them by their correct name.
 No attention to detail in your world?
 That’s as bad as a review I read recently of the Chicago Symphony Chorus.
 The idiot that wrote that review referred to them as the Chicago Symphony Choir.
 (Sigh.)
 I told mi amigo/my friend about that and he said: That doesn’t even sound right.
 No, it doesn’t.
 The Chicago Symphony Chorus has been in existence since 1957 when founded by Chorus Director Margaret Hillis, and that reviewer still doesn’t know their correct name.
 Where do they get these so-called “music reviewers” or “music critics?”
 Are they rejects from Conservatories and Schools of Music because they didn’t possess the talent, intelligence or attention to detail (which is heavily required in music) to get through the curriculum?

 It reminds me of some things that are changing (for the worst).
 It’s similar to the concept of perfect intonation — one of the rudimentary foundations of choral excellence, or used to be at least — which now seems to be on the decline especially in the US1 and changing in favour of a cheap and ugly Vibrato Fad(TM), where if you can’t sing spot-on pitch or possibly have vocal technical problems, just use vibrato: Wobble, flutter and quiver your voice so that you don’t blend with anyone else.
 The thinking seems to be: Nobody will know the difference!
 They’ll just say, “Oh, they’re classically trained.”
 Hope this helps.
 Chau.—el barrio rosa